wsugarman/durabletask-azurestorage-scaler/README.md

 ### Parameter List
 - **`accountName`** - Optional name of the Azure Storage account used by the Durable Task Framework (DTFx).
 This value is only required when `useManagedIdentity` is `true`
-- **`activeDirectoryEndpoint`** - Optional host authority for Azure Active Directory (AAD).
-This value is only required when `cloud` is `Private`.
-Otherwise, the value is automatically derived for well-known cloud environments
 - **`clientId`** - Optional identity used when authenticating via managed identity.
 This value can only be specified when `useManagedIdentity` is `true`
 - **`cloud`** - Optional name of the cloud environment that contains the Azure Storage account.
 Must be a known Azure cloud environment, or `Private` for Azure Stack Hub or air-gapped clouds.
 If `Private` is specified, both `endpointSuffix` and `activeDirectoryEndpoint` must be specified.
-Defaults to the `AzurePublicCloud`.
+Defaults to the `'AzurePublicCloud'`.
 Possible values include:
   - `AzurePublicCloud`
   - `AzureUSGovernmentCloud`
   - `AzureChinaCloud`
-  - `AzureGermanCloud`
   - `Private`
 - **`connection`** - Optional connection string for the Azure Storage account that may be used as an alternative to `connectionFromEnv`
 - **`connectionFromEnv`** - Optional name of the environment variable your deployment uses to get the connection string.
-Defaults to `AzureWebJobsStorage`
+Defaults to `'AzureWebJobsStorage'`
 - **`endpointSuffix`** - Optional suffix for the Azure Storage service URLs.
 This value is only required when `cloud` is `Private`.
 Otherwise, the value is automatically derived for well-known cloud environments
+- **`entraEndpoint`** - Optional host authority for Microsoft Entra.
+This value is only required when `cloud` is `Private`.
+Otherwise, the value is automatically derived for well-known cloud environments
 - **`maxActivitiesPerWorker`** - Optional maximum number of activity work items that a single worker may process at any time.
 This is equivalent to `MaxConcurrentActivityFunctions`in Azure Durable Functions and `MaxConcurrentTaskActivityWorkItems` in the Durable Task Framework (DTFx).
 Must be greater than 0.
 Defaults to `10`
 - **`maxOrchestrationsPerWorker`** - Optional maximum number of orchestration work items that a single worker may process at any time.
 This is equivalent to `MaxConcurrentOrchestratorFunctions` in Azure Durable Functions and `MaxConcurrentTaskOrchestrationWorkItems` in the Durable Task Framework (DTFx).
 Must be greater than 0.
 Defaults to `5`
 - **`scalerAddress`** - Required address for the scaler service within the Kubernetes cluster.
 The format of the address is `<scaler-service-name>.<scaler-kubernetes-namespace>:<port>`.
 By default, the chart uses port `4370` while the service name and namespace are dependent on the Helm installation command.
 For example, an installation like `helm install -n keda dtfx-scaler wsugarman/durabletask-azurestorage-scaler` would use the address `dtfx-scaler.keda:4370`.
 For more details, please see the [service template](/charts/durabletask-azurestorage-scaler/templates/03-service.yaml) in the Helm chart
 - **`taskHubName`** - Optional name of the Durable Task Framework (DTFx) task hub.
 This name is used when determining the name of blob containers, tables, and queues related to the application.
-Defaults to `TestHubName`
+Defaults to `'TestHubName'`
-- **`useManagedIdentity`** - Optionally indicates that AAD Pod Identity or Azure Workload iIdentity should be used to authenticate between the scaler and the Azure Storage account.
-If `true`, `Account` must be specified, and the appropriate annotations, bindings, and/or labels must be configured for the deployment.
+- **`useManagedIdentity`** - Optionally indicates that Microsoft Entra Workload Identity should be used to authenticate between the scaler and the Azure Storage account.
+If `true`, `Account` must be specified, and the scaler deployment must also include a workload identity.
 Defaults to `false`
-- **`useWorkloadIdentity`** - Optionally indicates that Azure Workload Identity should be used to authenticate between the scaler and the Azure Storage account.
-If `true`, `Account` must be specified, and the Helm release must have Azure Workload Identity configured.
-Defaults to `false`
+- **`useTablePartitionManagement`** - Optionally indicates that the task hub uses the newer [Partition Manager V3](https://techcommunity.microsoft.com/blog/appsonazureblog/preview-of-durable-functions-extension-v3-0-0/4000452) that relies on Azure Table Storage instead of the older Blob-based Partition Manager.
+Defaults to `true`

 ## Authentication
-The scaler supports authentication using either an [Azure Storage connection string](https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string) or [Azure AD Workload Identity](https://azure.github.io/azure-workload-identity/docs/).
-[AAD pod identity](https://github.com/Azure/aad-pod-identity) is also supported, but it has been deprecated.
+The scaler supports authentication using either an [Azure Storage connection string](https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string) or [Microsoft Entra Workload Identity](https://azure.github.io/azure-workload-identity/docs/).

 ### Connection Strings
 Connection strings may be specified using an environment variable exposed to the deployment using the parameter `connectionFromEnv`.
 By default, the scaler will look for an environment variable called `AzureWebJobsStorage`.
 For example: